Engineering Consultants Market Report - Focus on Sector Capability & Strategy - UK 2011-2015 Analysis

 - Market forecast for the Building and Construction Industry over the next few years.

 With competition for construction work now stronger than ever, consultants are chasing growth prospects in other sectors such as environmental and energy, driven by developments in low carbon and growth in the renewables market.
 As market growth is driven by the evolving climate change agenda and the shift to a low carbon economy we discuss key consultants' activity in this sector.
+Detailed market data and insight on the engineering consultants market by AMA Research, a leading UK provider of construction market intelligence.

 Areas of particular interest include: